Your first weeks

 - Proof of EU Settlement Scheme (EU/EEA students only, if applicable)

-You need to book an appointment to register.
-Please refer to your registration email for the link to book.
+You will need to complete an in person ID check.
+Please refer to your registration email for the details.

 As evidence of your qualifications, you must provide copies of qualification certificates as detailed in your offer letter or CAS statement.
 Details of how to do this will be sent to you closer to the time.